 One difficulty must here be mentioned.
 The fact that the proper names used of the Egyptian people who were connected with Joseph were of a type not egidenced until a later time, and were later quite common.
-It must be admitted, however, occasional instances of the earlier period.
+It must be admitted, however, occasional instances of the first names similar in type do occur in the earlier period.
 In view of the slightness of our knowledge of the Hyksos period, it is easy to imagine that the name might have been fairly common and later to have been forgotten, and then to have been brought back into use again at a still later time.
 Such changes of style are common in all lands.
-The Hyksos being born talkers, who were referred to by the Egyptians as followers of the god. . . . . , it is suggested that one bearing a name honoring the god "Rain" would not have been given in marriage to the favorate of Pharoah, yet among the few mames of the Hyksos kings we have, one of them is itself compounded with the name of the god, Ra-!
+The Hyksos being born talkers, who were referred to by the Egyptians as followers af the god , it is suggested that one bearing a name honoring the god "Rain" would not have been given in marriage to the favorate of Pharoah, yet among the few names of the Hyksos kings we have, one of them is itself compounded with the name of the god, Ra-!
 The fact of the matter is that we simply do not know much about the names of the Hyksos period, and, consequently, this difficulty, while it is still an unsolved problem, is hardly a serious one.

-In connection with the execus, we are told that the Israelites built for Pharoah store cities, Pyson and Rameses.
-These cities have not been identified with certainty, but a city which has been thought to have been very possibly one of them is was excavated by Neville in \\\\\, and there he said that he found some bricks still with and some without straw.
-Whether this is actually the city described in Exodus \\\\ or not, the fact of having the two types of bricks in the building, fits in with general story and shows that such incidents as here described did occur in ancient Egypt.
+In connection with the exadus, we are told that the Israelites built for Pharoah store cities, Pyson and Rameses.
+These cities have not been identified with certainty, but a fity which has been thought to have been very possibly one of them is was excavated by Neville in \\\\\, and there he said that he found some bricks still with and some without straw.
+Whether this is actually the city described in Exodus \\\\ or not, the fact of having the two types of bricks in the building, fits in with general story and shows that such incidents as here described did occur in encient Egypt.